Shankar Mahadevan

 Shankar Mahadevan (born 3 March 1967) is an Indian singer and composer who is part of the Shankar–Ehsaan–Loy trio that writes music for Indian films.
+In 2023, he was awarded an honorary doctorate (honoris causa degree) by Birmingham City University.

 Personal life and early career

-Shankar Mahadevan was born in Chembur, Mumbai into a Tamil speaking family from Palakkad, Kerala.
-He learned Hindustani classical and Carnatic music as a child, and began playing the veena at the age of five under Shri Lalitha Venkataraman.
+Shankar Mahadevan was born in Chembur, Mumbai into a Tamil family originally from Palakkad, Kerala.
+He learned Hindustani classical and Carnatic music as a child and began playing the veena at the age of five under Shri Lalitha Venkataraman.
 Mahadevan studied music under Pandit Shrinivas Khale and T.R.
 Balamani.

-He is an alumnus of Our Lady of Perpetual Succour High School, Chembur and graduated in 1988 with a degree in Computer Science and Software Engineering from the Ramrao Adik Institute of Technology in Navi Mumbai, affiliated to Mumbai University, and was a software engineer for the company, Leading Edge.
+He is an alumnus of Our Lady of Perpetual Succour High School, Chembur and graduated in 1988 with a degree in Computer Science and Software Engineering from the Ramrao Adik Institute of Technology in Navi Mumbai, affiliated with Mumbai University, and was a software engineer for the company Leading Edge.
 After working for Leading Edge Systems (now Trigyn Technologies Limited), Mahadevan ventured into music.

-Siddharth Mahadevan is the son of Shankar Mahadevan and he is also a singer.
+He has two sons, Siddharth Mahadevan and Shivam Mahadevan, both of whom are singers.

 Musical career

-Mahadevan got early fame as an indipop star with his fusion of Carnatic, Hindustani and Jazz.
+Mahadevan got early fame as an Indi-pop star with his fusion of Carnatic, Hindustani, and Jazz.
 At that time, his non-film album, Breathless topped the Indian music charts in 1998.
+He won one Grammy Award and received three nominations.